 We were recently written up on Hacker News, Reddit, Slashdot, Boing Boing, and countless independent publications for releasing our album Cycles Per Instruction as a Linux kernel module.

 This is my electronic/R&B project with best friends Rob Hanlon and Ryan Batie.
 It's really fun.
 I play keyboards + electric bass and write/produce some of the songs.
-Trevor Spencer has done all of our mixing so far, and makes our tracks sound great.
+Trevor Spencer has mixed all of our singles, and makes our tracks sound great.

 Song Sparrow Research

-I've been playing with Song Sparrow Research for a while now (2007?), and we've put out a few albums.
-We're in the middle of recording more material right now, which should be out soon and a bit more synth-influenced.
+I've been playing with Song Sparrow Research for a while now and we've put out a few albums since.
 I play cello, electric bass, and a bit of in-studio keyboards.
 We just released a new record in July 2015 titled Sympathetic Buzz

 A wild and crazy bionic synth free-jazz band, which is sadly not active anymore.
 Probably one of the most fun projects I've ever been in.
 I play electric bass.